EIDD Design for All Europe

 As a voluntary organisation, the mere financial figures bear no relation to the Institute's real impact: the membership fee is intentionally token, in order to keep resources working at national and regional level, where they can make a real difference.
 European activities are largely funded on a voluntary basis by in-kind work contributed by office holders.

-The economic crisis is having a major impact on the small voluntary organisations and oher associations that are typically members of EIDD - DfA Europe: of the 15200 nominal membership fees, only 50% was actually received.
+The economic crisis is having a major impact on the small voluntary organisations and oher associations that are typically members of EIDD - DfA Europe: thre associatoin has recently been obliged to curtail membership of several small members in Eastern Europe (Greece, Serbia, Turkey, Latvia, Lithuania) for non -payment, but has succeeded in gaining new members in other countries, thus remaining financially viable.

 By its registration the organisation has signed the Transparency Register Code of Conduct.